 Additional information about the Research Mini-Grant RFA can be found at http://autismsciencefoundation.org/apply-research-mini-grant.

-The Autism Science Foundation (ASF) is a 501(c)(3) public charity.
-Its mission is to support autism research by providing funding to scientists and organizations conducting autism research.
-ASF also provides information about autism to the general public and serves to increase awareness of autism spectrum disorders and the needs of individuals and families affected by autism.
+The Autism Science Foundation is a 501(c)(3) public charity.
+Its mission is to support autism research by providing funding to scientists and organizations conducting, facilitating, publicizing and disseminating autism research.
+The organization also provides information about autism to the general public and serves to increase awareness of autism spectrum disorders and the needs of individuals and families affected by autism.

-To learn more about the Autism Science Foundation’s programs visit www.autismsciencefoundation.org
+To learn more about the Autism Science Foundation’s grant programs, and to read about projects funded through this mechanism in prior years, visit www.autismsciencefoundation.org